 ANDREW DAVIES (1936-)

 When TV executives want some Kulture in their schedules, they speed-dial Rhiwbina’s Andrew Davies, king of the literary adaptation.
 From Bleak House to Doctor Zhivago, there’s scarcely a classic text which hasn’t received the trademark Davies treatment.
-This involves clever soapy précis combined with absurdly anachronistic ‘sexing-up’ for today’s jaded viewer.
-Think Mr Darcy’s wet shirt in Pride and Prejudice, concocted lesbian scenes in Moll Flanders, or his soft-porn take on The Way We Live Now.
+This involves clever soapy précis combined with absurdly anachronistic ‘sexing-up’ for today’s jaded viewer, from Mr Darcy’s wet shirt in Pride and Prejudice, concocted lesbian scenes in Moll Flanders, to soft-porn versions of War and Peace and The Way We Live Now.

 CLARE DENIZ (1911-2002)